 - The T’s role is not “just” to teach language but also to educate –in this case increasing the range of learning strategies at the learners’ disposal, which they could potentially use in future to learn any other language, or even to improve their command of their own L1.
 This “Teacher as educator” role might be particularly important when teaching young learners.

-c) If learners are going to use dictionaries, they have the choice between a monolingual dictionary.
+c) If learners are going to use dictionaries, they have the choice between a monolingual dictionary and a bilingusl dictionary.
 What are the disadvantages of bilingual dictionaries?

 - Bilingual dictionaries do not always contain the same amount of information on meaning, use and restrictions as monolingual dictionaries intended specifically for learners.
 This is particularly true of pocket dictionaries and electronic dictionaries.
 Google Translate, for example will translate afters as dessert and indicates pronunciation but gives none of the other information mentioned in point b1.